Virginia Giuffre's family expresses shock over Trump saying Epstein 'stole' her

 A message seeking comment about the Giuffre family's statement was sent to Maxwell's attorney Thursday.

-A Trump administration official said the president is not considering clemency action for Maxwell.
+A Trump administration official said the president is not currently considering clemency action for Maxwell.

 Giuffre said she was approached by Maxwell in 2000 and eventually was hired by her as a masseuse for Epstein.
 But the couple effectively made her a sexual servant, she said, pressuring her into gratifying not only Epstein but his friends and associates.